music-suite/music-suite/docs/src/User-Guide.md

 ## Functions and types

-So far we have written our musical expressions in terms of pre-defined expressions and functions.
-However the real power of using a functional language is to be able to define our own functions.
+So far we have written our musical expressions in terms of pre-defined operators and functions.
+We can also define our own functions and operators.

-> Note: In Haskell, functions and operators are the same, apart from syntax.
+> Note: In Music Suite (and Haskell), operators and functions are the same, except for syntax.

 TODO basic functions